ahkabir/Deep-learning-using-MSI-Trident3-Nvidia-RTX-2060/README.md

   - Driver Version: 440.26
   - CUDA Version: 10.2

+###### 6.1 Removing the default NVIDIA driver
+I checked  to see whether the default NVIDIA driver - nouveau - is loaded.
+- `lscpi | grep nouveau`

+In your system if it is loaded get rid of it now before rebooting the machine.
+You can do that in the following way:
+- Edit /etc/default/grub file
+- In the line where it shows GRUB_CMDLINE_LINUX_DEFAULT, add modprobe.blacklist=nouveau after the word splash.
+The updated line should look like the following:
+- - `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash modprobe.blacklist=nouveau"`
+- Then update the grub:
+- - `sudo update-grub`
+- - - This in turn updates the /boot/grub/grub.cfg file

 At this point the system was rebooted.
 Ubuntu successfully booted and there was no issues with GUI.

 ## 7. Installing CUDA